Edinburgh truly sparkles during the festive season.

 Nothing beats a wander through a Christmas Fare or Market to get you in the Christmassy mood!

-As well as the traditional Christmas Market on Princes Street, you can stock up on unique gifts in a variety of locations, including Castle Street Christmas Market, Summerhall, The Assembly Rooms and Jupiter Artland.
+As well as the traditional Christmas Market on Princes Street, you can stock up on unique gifts at a variety of festive markets and fairs, including Hopetoun House, Castle Street Christmas Market, Summerhall, Assembly Rooms and Jupiter Artland.

 Of course, there are some great markets all year round that are perfect for picking up that ideal Christmas gift.
 Stockbridge, Leith and Grassmarket are all local favourites, showcasing the best in local produce, crafts and gifts.
 While for even more foodie treats, head down to Castle Terrace every Saturday from 9am to 2pm for the Edinburgh Farmers' Market, where the stallholders often grow or rear what they sell.